berthubert/hello-dl/README.md

 be minimal, but will showcase modern deep learning techniques that should wow you into believing that something very special is going on.

+The intended audience is people comfortable with programming and who want to (re)join the artificial intelligence scene from the ground up.

 This project was inspired by [Georgi Gerganov](https://ggerganov.com/)'s AWESOME [C++ implementation of OpenAI's Whisper speech/translation model](https://github.com/ggerganov/whisper.cpp).